Blendify/blender-manual/trunk/blender_docs/manual/addons/io_dae.rst

 ------

 Bind poses (Armature)
-   Bind Poses are baked into the the Skeleton and are used as new Rest Pose.
+   Bind Poses are baked into the skeleton and are used as it's new rest pose.
    However the bind pose is backed up into the custom bone property ``bind_mat``.